-- When you check your emails you need to scan them quickly and immediately put into one of 5 files, do, delete, delegate, archive and defer.
+- When you check your emails you need to scan them quickly and immediately put them into one of 5 files, do, delete, delegate, archive and defer.

-We waste so much time opening emails, reading them, thinking we’ll see to it later only to come back to it amongst a yet fuller inbox, read it again before deciding what to do with it.
+We waste so much time opening emails, reading them, thinking we’ll see to it later only to come back to it amongst a yet fuller inbox, and read it again before deciding what to do with it.

 Even the sight of a huge inbox before you even start to tackle anything just drains your energy, so there’s a lot to be said for the zero inbox concept.

 If you are looking for more details on how to manage email and in fact, time management itself, I highly recommend the book “Getting Things Done” by David Allen.
-I’m a bit of time management freak myself and in my opinion Allen’s book is the most practical work I’ve read on the subject.
+I’m a bit of a time management freak myself and in my opinion, Allen’s book is the most practical work I’ve read on the subject.

-Check out his web site: http://www.davidco.com
+Check out his website: http://www.davidco.com